How to Choose the Perfect Topic for an LL.M. Personal Statement: Expert Roadmap, With Examples

 The terms I use are 'ideation' and 'brainstorming'.
 By these, I mean a system for generating ideas on demand, a structured process that allows you to never start from a blank screen with any application.

-However, I’ve found that the term 'brainstorming' is often misunderstood.
-Many people assume it's a chaotic corporate activity where time is wasted and nothing of value is produced, leading them to believe that brainstorming is unnecessary.
-As a result, they skip the idea-generation stage and jump straight into writing the essay.
+However, the term 'brainstorming' is often misunderstood.
+Many people assume it's a chaotic corporate activity where time is wasted and nothing of value is produced, leading them to believe that brainstorming for an LL.M. personal statement is unnecessary.
+As a result, they skip the idea-generation stage and jump straight into writing.

-This is a mistake that usually to multiple problems down the line, such as weak ideas and stories that fail to convey the candidate's strengths, unexplained gaps in the essay, and a lack of coherent arguments about how the individual’s background relates to their decision to pursue an LL.M.
+This is a mistake that usually to multiple problems down the line, such as weak ideas and stories that fail to convey the LL.M. candidate's strengths, unexplained gaps in the personal statement, and a lack of coherent arguments about how the candidate’s background relates to their decision to pursue an LL.M. degree.

 In my work, I use ‘brainstorming’ and ‘ideation’ interchangeably.

-In this post, I’ll show you my system for generating multiple ideas for your personal statement.
-I developed this system in the context of LL.M. applications but use it for all types of applications, including PhD, scholarships, research fellowships, and postdocs.
+In this post, I’ll show you my system for generating multiple ideas for your LL.M. personal statement.

 Another set of terms that needs clarification relates to the types of essays you'll need to write.
-As a master of laws applicant, you’ve probably encountered various names for these essays, such as personal statement, motivation letter, statement of purpose, required essay, and others.
+As an LL.M. applicant, you’ve probably encountered various names for these essays, such as personal statement, motivation letter, statement of purpose, required essay, and others.

-Theoretically, the basic difference is that a motivation letter is primarily about – yes, you guessed it – your motivation for doing the program you chose and the goals you hope to achieve by completing it.
+Theoretically, the basic difference is that a motivation letter is primarily about – yes, you guessed it – your motivation for doing the LL.M. program and the goals you hope to achieve after completing it.
 A personal statement, on the other hand, focuses more on reflecting on your overall life journey, including your professional and personal development.
 The statement of purpose, like the motivation letter, emphasizes your goals and aspirations, and what you plan to do with your degree afterward.

-However, these are essentially different variations of the same type of document, and the differences are largely cultural.
-In the U.S., it's most often referred to as a ‘personal statement’, whereas in continental Europe, the same kind of essay is called a ‘motivation letter’.
+However, these are essentially variations of the same type of document.
+The differences are largely cultural.
+In the U.S., it's most often referred to as an LL.M. ‘personal statement’, whereas in continental Europe, the same kind of essay is called a ‘motivation letter’.
 What you really need to pay attention to is not the name of the document but the questions being asked.
-I’ve successfully written and guided others in crafting both of them.

-That being said, this post will focus on the American-style personal statement for a master of laws application to a U.S. law school.
-This is where I have the most expertise in, and it's what the system I’ve developed is tailored for.
+That being said, this post will focus on the U.S.-style personal statement for a LL.M. application.
 This type of essay involves significantly more self-analysis and is geared toward behavioral questions about your life choices and values.

-I've written about it in more detail elsewhere, but for the purposes of this post, I define personal statement as follows:
+I've written about it in more detail elsewhere, but for the purposes of this post, I define an LL.M. personal statement as follows:

 Personal statement is an essay where you talk about your past, your present, and your plans for the future.
 You answer questions like: Why do you want to do a master’s degree?
 Why do you need this particular degree at this specific point in your life and career?
 Why is this degree the next logical step for you?
 And what do you plan to do with this degree afterwards?